Home

 Shot blasting can be used for small and large garage floors.
 It is dust free, dry, leaves no residue behind, and is very cost effective.
 A small to medium size garage can be done relatively quickly so you can start painting the same day.

-It might be a good idea to hire someone to shot blast.
-It would be a lot faster and would leave you with a clean garage floor that's ready for coating.
+It might be a good idea to hire a professional to do the shot blasting.
+It would be a lot faster and would leave you with a clean garage floor that's ready for epoxy or resurfacing.

-These two garage floor cleaners should eliminate this problem increasing your chance for a successful application.
+Using one of these two garage floor cleaners should eliminate this problem, increasing your chance for a successful application.

 For information on other garage floor related topics click on the links below.